maryash/maryash.github.io/127/lab_12.md

 ---

+LAB 12
+---

 Today's lab will introduce C++.

 Software tools needed: web browser and the C++ compiler, g++ and a graphical editor, such as gEdit.

 ### In-class Quiz

 During lab, there is a [quiz](quizzes.html).
 The password to access the quiz will be given during lab.
-To complete the quiz, log on to Blackboard (see [Lab 1](lab1.html) for details on using Blackboard).
+To complete the quiz, log on to Blackboard (see [Lab 1](lab_01.html) for details on using Blackboard).

 ### Using gcc